AlacrisIO/alacrity/README.md

 }
 ```

-XXX I believe the value must come from the View, because the Liveness
+FRR I believe the value must come from the View, because the Liveness
     property will suppose that everyone "acts according to their
     interest", and this has to be defined in terms of a value function
     that each participant can reason about and ascertain has increased
     between safe observable points.

-YYY First, this is equivalent, because we can just compose `value` and
+JMC First, this is equivalent, because we can just compose `value` and
     `concrete` in that case.
 Second, whenever we reason about the
     global behavior of the protocol, we use `State` and not
     `View`.
 The game theory verification is about that global